mgalardini/reads2transcriptome/README.md

 Notes
 -----

-* You may want to run `make fastqc` first and use its results to tweak the trimming parameters
+* You may want to run `make qc` first and use its results to tweak the trimming parameters
-    * By default any overrepresented sequence (e.g. adapters) will be trimmed
+* By default the TrueSeq3 adapters will be trimmed by Trimmomamtic

 Prerequisites
 -------------

-* Python + Biopython + bcbio-nextgen + pysam + bx-python
+* Python + Biopython
 * FastQC
-* seq_crumbs
-* bowtie2
+* Trimmomatic
-* samtools
+* kallisto

 Copyright
 ---------